Jammu and Kashmir Academy of Art, Culture and Languages

-In 2021, the Government of Jammu and Kashmir converted the academy to a "society," registered under the Societies Registration Act, 1860.
-The decision was intended to give maximum freedom to the institution to work as an independent institution after 2019.
-Under new government orders, the academy is currently governed through various bodies: the general council, the central committee, and the finance committee.
+In 2021, the Government registered the academy as a society under the Societies Registration Act, 1860.
+The academy is governed by the General Council, Central Committee, and Finance Committee.
+The lieutenant governor of Jammu and Kashmir is the president of the society.

+Objectives

+The academy promotes Kashmiri, Dogri, Urdu, Hindi, Gojri, Pahari, Punjabi, Badherwahi, Shina and other regional languages.
+The academy publishes books, journals, dictionaries, translations, and research works.

+It organizes literary festivals, seminars, theatre performances, music and dance programmes, art exhibitions, and cultural events.

+The academy honours writers, artists, scholars, and performers through awards and fellowships.

-The society's official objectives include to promote co-operation, translation, and cultural exchange in arts and culture; to publish writings on arts, culture, and related subjects, including encyclopedias; and to promote events and awards.
+The society's official objectives include to promote Culture, Languages, co-operation, translation, and cultural exchange in arts and culture; to publish writings on arts, culture, and related subjects, including encyclopedias and to promote events and awards.

 Main functionaries

-Among the luminaries who have played pivotal roles in the Academy's journey are figures like Mohammad Yousuf Taing, Balwant Thakur, Javaid Rahi and Zaffar Iqbal Manhas.
+Among the luminaries who have played pivotal roles in the academy's journey are figures like Mohammad Yousuf Taing, Balwant Thakur, Javaid Rahi and Zaffar Iqbal Manhas.

 Jurisdiction

 The jurisdiction of the academy covers the entirety of Jammu and Kashmir.
 It is the central agency in the matters of interaction and co-operation between Jammu and Kashmir and the Central and other State Academies.
 It involves itself in the following areas: